LibCrowds/project-convert-a-card/README.md

 1. From the LibCrowds [About](http://www.libcrowds.com/about) page, download the results CSV file.
 2. Check the *info_oclc* and *info_shelfmark* columns for things like duplicates or poorly formatted shelfmarks.
-3. If you do notice any errors visit the analysis application to edit the result.
+3. If you do notice any errors you can visit the `/<project_short_name>/<result_id>` to edit the result.
-    - Copy the *id* from the relevant row of the spreadsheet.
-    - Append this ID to the root URL of the analysis application, followed by /edit (e.g. `https://{root-url}/<id>/edit`).
-    - Here you can edit the result info directly (e.g. by deleting the values for oclc and shelfmark).
-    - **Note:** While it would be possible to edit the spreadsheet directly, following the above method ensures that the final result is stored permentantly in the main database.
-Apart from being safer (this database is backed up daily), this means that the downloadable final result data is kept in line with what was actually submitted to metadata services.
-4. Once all discrepencies have been dealt with download the updated CSV file.
+4. Once all discrepencies have been dealt with download the updated CSV file once again.
 5. Submit this file to metadata services.
     - The Work Request Number for printed books in the oriental collections is 15.045.
+**Important:** If any changes are subsequently made, for example, if certain records are not able to be ingested, the results should be updated on the system as in part 4.
+This ensures that we can later identify the cards that still need to be processed by alternative means.